Newbury Building Society Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-My IFA has has requested my solicitor’s panel reference for the Newbury Building Society conveyancing panel.
-What is the best way to discover this.
-I have e-mailed my local Newbury Building Society branch but they have not got back to me yet.
+My IFA has says he needs my lawyer’ panel reference for the Newbury Building Society conveyancing panel.
+Can you suggest how I find this out.
+I have tried my local Newbury Building Society office but they have not got back to me yet.

-You are best placed to get this information from your conveyancing lawyer.
+Have you tried speaking to your lawyer about this?.
 They should have a central record lender panel numbers including the Newbury Building Society panel reference.

-Is it the case that all conveyancing lawyers on the Newbury Building Society conveyancing panel work on a no move no charge basis?
+Is it the case that all conveyancing solicitors on the Newbury Building Society conveyancing panel work on a no sale no fee basis?

 Copyright © Lexsure Limited, 2025